Common Benign Lumps

 Your healthcare provider may find a cyst during a physical exam.
 They may confirm the diagnosis with a mammogram or ultrasound.
 You may also have a fine-needle aspiration.
 For this, the provider guides a very fine needle into the cyst and draws fluid from it (aspiration).
 Aspiration also works as the treatment for this condition.
 Once the fluid is removed, the cyst collapses and goes away.
 But cysts can return.
 If they do, they are simply drained again.
 Cysts are seldom cancer.

 What is a fibroadenoma?

-Fibroadenomas are solid, smooth, firm, noncancer lumps most often found in women in their 20s and 30s.
-They are the most common benign lumps in women and can occur at any age.
-They are increasingly being seen in postmenopausal women who are taking hormone therapy.
+Fibroadenomas are solid, smooth, firm, noncancer lumps most often found in people in their 20s and 30s.
+They are the most common benign breast lumps in people and can occur at any age.
+They are increasingly being seen in postmenopausal people who are taking hormone therapy.

 The painless lump feels rubbery and moves around freely.
 You may find one yourself.
 Fibroadenomas vary in size and can grow anywhere in the breast tissue.

 Your healthcare provider may diagnose this type of lump simply by feeling it.
 But they will want to confirm the diagnosis with a mammogram or ultrasound and fine-needle aspiration.
 In very young adults, the fibroadenoma sometimes is not removed.
 But because these tumors sometimes get larger with pregnancy and breastfeeding, your provider may suggest having it removed.

 Most fibroadenomas don’t lead to cancer.
 But one type of fibroadenoma has been linked to an increased risk for cancer.
 This is true in people with a family history of the disease.